LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * A Voted Operational Process (VOP) is a process involving a vote through which an operational decision is made.
   * Some operational decisions within the Rocket Pool DAOs MAY NOT require a vote, and therefore are not included in the VOP framework.
 * A VOP MUST NOT be defined to cover decisions that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise require a new RPIP.
+* The dividing line between which decisions should use the RPIP process versus the VOP framework is unavoidably blurry.
+The following general recommendations are made:
+  * If a proposal can reasonably predicted to be unique, it is RECOMMENDED to use the RPIP process.
+  * If a proposal is the first of its type or class, and it is not anticipated to repeat frequently or regularly it is RECOMMENDED to use the RPIP process.
+  * If a proposal is not the first of its type or class, or if it is anticipated to repeat frequently or regularly it is RECOMMENDED to use the VOP framework.

 #### VOP Definition Core Elements

-* Code - A short, unique, human-readable string identifier that can be used to identify this VOP and its type.
+* Code - A short, unique, human-readable string identifier that can be used to identify instances of this VOP.
 Should take the rough form of VOP-SUBJECT-ACTION
 * Name - A longer identifier in plain english.
 * Description - A description of this VOP.
 * Purpose - Why does this VOP definition exist?
-* Trigger(s) - What triggers this VOP to take place?
-Note, can have multiple triggers.
 * Responsible Party - What party is responsible for ensuring this VOP takes place when it is triggered?
 * Voting Group - Which group votes on the outcome of this VOP?
 * Vote Type - What platform and format does this vote use?
+* Triggers - See section below
+* Other Requirements - See section below

+#### VOP Triggers
+* An event or situation that triggers this VOP to take place.
+* VOPs MAY have multiple triggers.
+  * Multiple triggers have an OR relationship unless specified otherwise: Any met trigger can result in a new VOP instance.
+* Triggers other than 'At Will' are considered mandatory unless explicitly marked optional.
+  * If a mandatory trigger condition is met, a responsible party SHOULD begin an instance of the VOP.

+#### VOP Other Requirements
+* A VOP MAY have more detailed requirements or prerequisites than can be easily summarized into the VOP definition format.
-* Other Requirements - Any other requirements that affect the execution of this VOP.
+* Any requirements of this nature should be detailed under a specific heading in the same, or another RPIP.
+  * This heading should then be referenced in the VOP definition under 'Other Requirements'.

 ### VOP Usage in RPIPs